jacobdensford/jacobdensford.com/fell/creating-a-character.md

 5|One of my companions and I share a dark past.
 6|One of my companions and I are concocting a plot.

 **Example character:** *Jane is a charming young woman with messy hair, windburnt skin, and darting eyes.
 She seeks wealth to pay off her family's debts.
-She will never trust again after what happened last time.*
+She will never trust again after what happened last time.
+She plans on stealing from one of her companions.*

 ## Attributes